laminas/laminas-permissions-acl/docs/book/usage.md

 # Theory and Usage

-zend-permissions-acl provides a lightweight and flexible access control list (ACL) implementation for privileges management.
+laminas-permissions-acl provides a lightweight and flexible access control list (ACL) implementation for privileges management.
 In general, an application may utilize such ACLs to control access to certain protected objects by other requesting objects.